oovaa/bro/README.md

-# CLI Tool: Groq & DeepSeek AI Assistant
+# Bro: Groq & DeepSeek AI Assistant

 This CLI tool provides an AI assistant powered by Groq's API and DeepSeek models through the Langchain framework.